 You can make endless variations of hopscotch courses, designing spiral shapes instead of the usual linear course of square shapes, or extra-long courses too.
 This makes the classic game more fun for older children.
 You can also draw a series of squares in a path with directions written inside like “hop on one foot,” “do a little dance” or “do five jumping jacks.”
 Set a timer or use a stopwatch, and see who can read and follow all the directions in the fastest time.

-This idea takes a little more prep work but is so worth it for the fun kids and their friends will experience.
+This activity takes a little more prep work but is so worth it for the fun kids and their friends will experience.
 You can either visit the site beforehand to plan out your clues or decide what items the kids should look for, or you can create lists of more generic items to find, adjusted for ages and skill levels of your group.
 Before your park outing, print off your clues or your park scavenger hunt list to hand out to each participant.

 Here’s how to make age-appropriate adjustments for a playground scavenger hunt that’s fun for everyone: